msoecsse/group-assignment-for-coconut-lab-observer-eckberg-hallberg-higaredajr/ReadMe.md

 * Theres a wierd dimension swap going on between island object and the game manager
 * Any improvements to reduce coupling and improve cohesion
 * Come up with test Scenarios
+* Game manager is 100% just a do it class

 ## Notes